 Potential borrowers should keep in mind that there might be additional costs involved in acquiring the loan.
 For example, there may be a fee for the property appraisal required to assess the real value of the house, an application fee, closing costs, property and title insurance, mortgage preparation, and filing costs.
 While a lot of these fees might be waived during the loan negotiations, some of the costs will not.

-Since taking out a home equity line of credit line places one’s home on the line, it is essential that all costs and calculations are thoroughly researched using a home equity loan calculator before making a commitment.
+Since taking out a home equity line of credit line places one’s home on the line, it is essential that all costs and calculations are thoroughly researched before making a commitment.